 “I want our teams to be recognized as ones that work hard, play together and play the game the right way.
 We will respect the game, the opponent and the process of improving as individuals and as a team.
 I believe that the saying ‘Character is who you are when nobody is watching’ will be very true of both our basketball players and our golfers.”

-Hunter resides in York with his wife Annie and their daughters Kelsey and Emma.
+Hunter resides in York with his wife Annie and their children Kelsey, Emma, and Tommy.